The Historic Yellowstone Trail

 Woodinville: A Tasting Room Haven Near Seattle

-For those traveling west on the Yellowstone Trail, the final wine region you’ll encounter is Woodinville, located just 30 minutes from Seattle.
+After crossing over the Cascades to the wet side of the state you’ll encounter the final wine region in this article.
+While not on the route of the Yellowstone Trail it is well worth visiting.
+This area is along the Bothell branch of the Sunset Highway and is in Woodinville, located just 30 minutes from Seattle.
 With over 100 wineries, distilleries, and breweries clustered along a three-mile stretch of Highway 202, Woodinville is a wine lover’s paradise.
 Many wineries from eastern Washington have opened tasting rooms here, including Columbia Winery and Chateau Ste.
 Michelle, the state’s oldest and most prestigious winery.

 Woodinville’s wine district is divided into several sections, including the Hollywood District and the Warehouse District, which features more than 40 wineries packed into a one-mile radius.